reymon359/book-sentences/books/clean-architecture/README.md

 Depending on something that carries baggage that you don’t need can cause you troubles that you didn’t expect.

 ## Chapter 11 DIP: The Dependency Inversion Principle

+The Dependency Inversion Principle (DIP) tells us that the most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.

+The `use`, `import`, and `include` statements should refer only to source modules containing interfaces, abstract classes, or some other kind of abstract declaration.
+Nothing concrete should be depended on.

+Source code dependencies should not refer to concrete modules.

+Treating this idea as a rule is unrealistic, because software systems must depend on many concrete facilities.
+For example, the `String` class in Java... ...dependency on the concrete `java.lang.string` cannot, and should not, be avoided.

+We tend to ignore the stable background of operating system and platform facilities when it comes to DIP.
+We tolerate those concrete dependencies because we know we can rely on them not to change.

+It is the _volatile_ concrete elements of our system that we want to avoid depending on... ...modules that we are actively developing, and that are undergoing frequent change.

 ## Stable Abstractions

 ## Factories
 ## Concrete Components
 ## Conclusion